 Seeing a proper amount of features imported in the top left corner (other than 0) we are sure, that everything is alright.

-If you are keen on using the MapYourList tool for more than 250 records you can split your bulk data into more than 1 piece and binding them as one after a whole process.
+If you are keen on using the MapYourList tool for more than 250 records you can split your bulk data into more than 1 piece and bind them as one after a whole process.

 GEOTAGGING WITH GOOGLE EARTH

-The geotagging process via Google Earth is based on the import MS Excel spreadsheet into this tool.
+The geotagging process via Google Earth is based on the import of an MS Excel spreadsheet into this tool.
 The saving our data as an .csv file instead of using pure .xls (.xslx) is still required.

 If you are coming through the “Import” option, the pivot thing is setting the Longitude/Latitude fields, that in our case should remain unknown, as we owe addresses only (Pic.
 13).

 Because our data is bigger than in the MapYourList example, we should wait longer for an output.